There are several hardware, networking, and operating system recommendations for running the Pentaho Worker Nodes Product on one or more instances.

 You can use either a single network type for all services or a mix of both types.
 If you want to use both types, every instance in your system must be addressable by two IP addresses: one on your internal network and one on your external network.
 If you use only one network type, each instance needs only one IP address.

-Regardless of whether you are using a single network type or a mix of types, you need to configure your network environment to ensure that all instances have outgoing access to the external resources you want to use, including:
+Regardless of whether you are using a single network type or a mix of types, you need to configure your network environment to verify that all instances have outgoing access to the external resources you want to use, including:

 - The data sources where your data is stored.